rlucente-se-jboss/bus-position-service/README.md

     oc expose svc/bus-service

 The data for the `bus-service` is in the container file `/data/busses.json`.
-Simply override that with a volume mount or configmap and restart the pod.
+This data set is pretty small.
+You can replace it with a larger dataset by overriding the container filesystem location `/data` with either a persistent volume claim or configmap.
+This project includes a much larger `40min_busses.json` file that can be renamed `busses.json` and placed within the container's overridden `/data` directory.